microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

   - `gpt-35-turbo`
   - `text-embedding-ada-002`
     - **NOTE:** A couple of challenges may require a few additional prerequisites so be sure to check those out in the respective challenges.
+- Add required credentials of Azure resources in the `.env` file.
+  - GitHub Codespaces: You will find the `.env` file in the root of the codespace.
+  - Local workstation: You will find the `.env` file in the root of the folder where you have unpacked the student resource package.

-- Add required credentials of Azure resources in the sample `.env` file, which we have provided as `sample-env.txt` in the `Resources` folder.
-You can get these credentials through the Azure Portal within your AOAI resource.
-Click on Keys and Endpoint from the dropdown menu on the left side.
-After entering your credentials and environment variables in the provided fields, rename the file to `.env`.
-Learn more about using `.env` files [here](https://dev.to/edgar_montano/how-to-setup-env-in-python-4a83#:~:text=How%20to%20setup%20a%20.env%20file%201%201.To,file%20using%20the%20following%20format%3A%20...%20More%20items).
+  **HINT:** You can get these credentials through the Azure Portal within your AOAI resource.
+Click on `Keys and Endpoint` from the dropdown menu on the left side.

+  **TIP:** Learn more about using `.env` files [here](https://dev.to/edgar_montano/how-to-setup-env-in-python-4a83#:~:text=How%20to%20setup%20a%20.env%20file%201%201.To,file%20using%20the%20following%20format%3A%20...%20More%20items).

-  - **NOTE:** Additional Azure resources such as Azure Form Recognizer (a.k.a.
+**NOTE:** Additional Azure resources such as Azure Form Recognizer (a.k.a.
 Azure Document Intelligence) and Azure Cognitive Search (a.k.a.
 Azure AI Search) will be required for later challenges.

 ## Success Criteria